codeforamerica/promptly/README.md

 ```sh
 $ heroku config:add TWILIO_NUMBER=[your Twilio phone number]
 ```
 Repeat for TWILIO_SID, TWILIO_TOKEN, and SECRET_TOKEN using the values from your .env file.
-DATABASE_URL was set when we promoted the database in step #2.

 4) Load the Promptly schema
 ```sh